Brief data for post-14a-inertia

 Moment of inertia Iy-at Cg for a triangle.

-Moment of inertia Iy-at the Cg for a triangle.
+Procedure to find the Moment of inertia Iy-at the Cg for a triangle.

 Iy at the Cg for the triangle.

-From the y-axis, our first area is (1/2*a*h)*(2/3)*a) then we add the product of the second area, by the (2a+b/3).
+From the y-axis, the Cg distance is equal to 2/3a.
+The first area is (1/2*a*h)*(2/3)*a) then we add the product of the second area, by the (2a+b/3).
 The first moment of area for the second triangle equals (1/2)(b-a)*(h)*(2a+b/3).

-x bar value for the triangle.
+How to find x bar value for the triangle?

-3-We can now use the parallel axes theory to get the value of the moment of inertia Iy-at Cg-Iyg.
+3-We can use the parallel axes theory to get the value of the moment of inertia Iy-at Cg-Iyg.
 We know that Iy=Iyg +(A*xbar^2).

 moment of inertia Iy-at Cg

 The square of the radius of gyration at the y direction for the triangle at the Cg is equal to 1/18*(b^2+a^2-ab).
-This is the list of inertia for triangular shapes quoted from the NCEES tables of inertia.
+This is the list of inertia for triangular shapes quoted from the NCEES tables of inertia. from the table, we can find that the calculated moment of inertia Iy at the Cg matches with the given value at the table.

 list of inertia for a triangle.

-This is a link for the pdf file used in the illustration of this post.
+This is a link for the PDF file used in the illustration of this post.

-For an external resource, the definition of the moment of inertia with solved problems, 2nd moment of inertia.
+For an external resource, the definition of the moment of inertia with solved problems, the 2nd moment of inertia.

 This is a link for the next post, Product of inertia Ixy– for the triangle.